 If you have been to court, you probably noticed that there are uniformed deputies in the building at all times.
 They work daily to maintain order in the courtrooms and to protect judges, their staff, jury members, and all participants in the proceedings.
 Often this means intercepting and removing individuals or items that could pose a threat to the peace, order, and integrity of the court.

 The CSTU is also responsible for transporting defendants between the jail and the courthouse as needed for court appearances.
 There are 15 Washington County courtrooms (in four locations) and the county jail holds over 572 inmates at any given time.
 Some of these inmates are awaiting court appearances and others are serving local jail sentences.
 It takes tremendous coordination among court staff, CSTU staff, and regular jail staff, to transport so many defendants from the jail at the right times to the right places for their hearings.
-Ensuring these functions run smoothly is the responsibility of the CSTU Sergeant, John Lee (503) 846-2175.
+Ensuring these functions run smoothly is the responsibility of the CSTU Sergeant, Sarah Kraemer (503) 846-2175.

 This unit is also responsible for transporting inmates to and from the Oregon State Hospital and for other medical services not offered in the jail.
 They also move inmates to and from other jails and detention facilities.